Change: How to Love it and Live a Fuller Life Forever

 The point is, without change we would probably miss out on much of the happiness in our lives.

-Another reason why change is good for us.
+Another reason why it’s good for us.

 Change Is an Essential Part of Life